This article originally appeared in Emergency Medicine News, October 2016.

 We Can Help

 We offer solutions designed specifically for physicians and advanced practitioners to support their well being.
-Our services are there to help strengthen relationships and families, promote healthy coping & lifestyle, help manage a busy life outside of work, develop leadership skills, assist with grief and loss, encourage financial health, assist with personal development and navigate the changing landscape of healthcare to the best of one’s ability.
+Our resources are here to help strengthen relationships and families, promote healthy coping and lifestyle, help manage a busy life outside of work, develop leadership skills, assist with grief and loss, encourage financial health, assist with personal development and navigate the changing landscape of healthcare to the best of one’s ability.

-If you are interested in learning more about VITAL WorkLife contact us online or call 877.731.3949.
+If you are interested in learning more about VITAL WorkLife contact us online.

 National Physician Suicide Awareness Day: All-day Facebook Live Event